 She can't let Joey suffer— but does she have what it takes to do right by him?

-I don't need you—or your fake-gypsy dress.
+I don't need you—or your fake-roma dress.
 The sharp old primitive lady had to get by on her looks, but Morgan did not need to pose as a psychic; she had the quantum net.
 Still, putting up with the Madam Olga beat running her own store.
-"Yes, Madam Olga.
-Got it."
+"Yes, Madam Olga."

 "Good.
 I should fire you, but such talent you have."
 She sighed, staring into the distance.
 "Hire a viper, stock up on antivenom.
 When you going to tell me how you get their names so fast?"

 Wouldn't you like to know?
 Morgan's right cheek smirked.

 A mouth-watering young man in a cardigan shuffled into the bookstore, unable to keep his eyes far ahead of his toes.